VAT in the Netherlands: Rates, Registration, and Compliance Guidelines

 VAT Registration Process

-All taxable persons, whether businesses or individuals, should register for VAT in Netherlands if their economic activity is related to any taxable activities.
+All taxable persons, whether businesses or individuals, must register for VAT in the Netherlands if their economic activity is related to any taxable activities.

 Netherlands VAT Registration for Domestic Businesses